BazzAFL/BazzAFL/README.md

 This is developed based on AFLplusplus (4.01c), thanks to its amazing maintainers and community!

-AFL++ is a superior fork to Google's AFL - more speed, more and better mutations, more and better instrumentation, custom module support, etc.

-You are free to copy, modify, and distribute AFL++ with attribution under the terms of the Apache-2.0 License.
-See the [LICENSE](LICENSE) for details.

 ## Getting started

 Here is some information to get you started: